Two Men Sentenced to Prison for Spray Painting Mosque - Internet/Facebook Rumour

 Of course we invite all of our readers to come to their own conclusions but they should do it with all the facts and not the limited information contained in this message.
 Circulating this message, however, is not advised [especially "without question" as irresponsibly mentioned in a later version of this hoax] because it is essentially racial propoganda which can potentially cause hatred and isolation towards ethnic minorities.

 February 2013 - UPDATE:

-A later version of this hoax (written within an image showing a poppy painted on the Jami Mosque) incorrectly attributes the later case of the two men being given 12 months for spray painting a mosque to Portsmouth when they were actually convicted at the other end of the country, in Durham.
+A later version of this hoax (written within an image showing a poppy painted on the Jami Mosque) incorrectly attributes the Durham case of the two men being given 12 months to an incident of a spray painting of a mosque in Portsmouth.

 The Jami Mosque in Portsmouth was defaced in 2010, and the image in the later version of this hoax shows the result of that vandalism, but it is an entirely different case to the pre-mentioned case where two men were arrested for 12 months.
 In this case one man was arrested on a public order offence.